 that may facilitate the publication of enhanced versions of further selected papers.
 Several “Special Issues” have resulted from Bled eConferences, giving the authors of selected papers ample opportunity to get rated publications as a direct and immediate result from being at Bled.

-Instructions for Authors for Full Research Papers and Research-in-Progress Papers will soon be available under the Submission section.
+Call for Papers for Full Research Papers and Research-in-Progress Papers will soon be available on the website.

 More information: email@example.com